Safe Routes for Seniors

 Pictured above: Participants of the June 2019 Community Meeting mark their level of pedestrian comfortability at various intersections in Downtown Hayward.

 The City of Hayward's Safe Routes for Seniors (SR4S) Program is a collaboartive effort between the City and local senior housing facilities, senior centers, and community-based organizations.
 Through these partnerships, the City is working to identify areas in Hayward at which to focus accessibility and walkability improvements.
-The SR4S Program receives annual support from dedicated Measure BB (Paratransit) funding.
+The SR4S Program is funded by Alameda County Measure BB 1/2 Cent Sales Tax, which is administered by the Alameda County Transportation Commission (Alameda CTC).
 The area currently being targeted for improvement in FY21 is Downtown Hayward.
 Additional areas in the City will be targeted for SR4S improvements in future years.

 SR4S - Downtown Hayward